 How to File a Disability Insurance Claim in SDI Online

-The fastest and easiest way to file a disability insurance claim is online through SDI Online.
+The fastest and easiest way to file a Disability Insurance (DI) claim is online through SDI Online.

 1. Gather Required Information.

 You must provide the following information to file a DI claim:

 - California Driver License number.

 - Most current employer’s business name, phone number, and mailing address (as stated on your W-2 or paystub).

 - Last date you worked your regular duties and hours or date you began working at less than full duty or modified duty.